xc-jp/blog-posts/PureScript-React.md

-When we want to write inline CSS instead of a stylesheet but we also want to use [CSS selector combinators](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors#combinators), then we will want to use the older [__styled-components__](https://styled-components.com/) or the newer, better [__emotion__](https://emotion.sh/).
+When we want to write inline CSS instead of a stylesheet but we also want to use [CSS selector combinators](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors#combinators), then we will want a CSS class generation library.
+Either the older [__styled-components__](https://styled-components.com/) or the newer, better [__emotion__](https://emotion.sh/).